 - Swearing

 - Deliberate and malicious physical violence towards another person

-- Stealing
+- Stealina

-- Deliberate and provocative racist comments or any other comments directed at the protected characteristics.
+- Deliberate and provocative comments towards any protected characteristic

 - Refusal to co-operate with a member of staff

-- Running away

 - Rudeness or Insolence

 - Deliberate damage to property, including irresponsible behaviour in the toilet areas.

 - Sexual harassment.

 - Bullying